 Dataquay::Node Class Reference

-A single RDF node, with conversions to and from variant types.
+Node represents a single RDF node, with conversions to and from variant types.
 More...

 #include <dataquay/Node.h>